xuro-langchain/azure-langgraph-agent/README.md

 ### Using the Scripts

 Note: These scripts should be modified in production settings.
 They will start your application in a development environment.
+All scripts **MUST** be run from the root directory of this repo.

 1. Install dependencies using
     ```bash